nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

        Expected: No note is added as a note should have a note content.
 Error details shown in the status message.<br>

 2. Adding another note to a contact
-    1. Prerequisites: List all contacts using the list command.
+    1. Prerequisites: List all contacts using the `list contact` command.
 At least one contact shown in the list has at least one note.

     2. Test case: `add note -id 1 -tit Open Position -con Applications for SWE full-time positions will open soon`, where x is an already existing tag in the first contact.<br>
        Expected: The new note appears in the Notes column of the contact.
 The note added is shown in the status message.